• Award-Winning Keynote Speaker

 — Janelle Warren B.Ed.
 CMMIII

-Topics
+• Topics

 Leveraging AI to Drive Climate Solutions - Navigating the Intersection of Technology and Sustainability

 Join Jennifer Turliuk, a seasoned entrepreneur, technologist and climate tech investor, as she takes you on a journey through the pivotal role of AI in addressing climate challenges.
-Drawing from her work as Practice Leader, Climate and Energy AI at the Martin Trust Center for Entrepreneurship (where she develops AI tools for climate entrepreneurs), Partner with Climate Angels and Climate Capital Syndicate (one of the most active funders of climate startups), Jennifer uncovers the dynamic synergy between artificial intelligence and climate action.
+Drawing from her work as Practice Leader, Climate and Energy AI at the Martin Trust Center for Entrepreneurship (where she developed AI tools for climate entrepreneurs), and Partner with Climate Angels and Climate Capital Syndicate (one of the most active funders of climate startups), Jennifer uncovers the dynamic synergy between artificial intelligence and climate action.

 Discover groundbreaking AI applications that are surfacing relevant climate regulations and incentives, selecting high potential climate startups, enhancing home energy efficiencies, devising market selection strategies for climate innovators, and more.
 Delve into captivating case studies that illustrate AI's instrumental role in fostering a sustainable future.